I might have said Fenton, Missouri at the show open, but I knew it was Ferguson, and I said Ferguson the last time I referenced it.

 What's the status of those forces?

-What you know, what are they allowed to do?
+What are they allowed to do?

 And Obama claims that the Iraqis didn't want one because they didn't want any troops there.